blog image

 Getting pricing right has always been a complex process, involving many moving parts.

-But in an increasingly volatile market, which demands more frequent price adjustments, legacy tools can’t produce the detailed forecasts or the visibility across the market that sales professionals need.
+But in an increasingly volatile market, demanding more frequent price adjustments, legacy tools are no longer up to the task.
+They can’t produce the detailed forecasts or the visibility across the market that sales professionals need.

-Visualfabriq enables the seamless pulling together of data to create, model and optimize CPG pricing models, and their associated contractual investments.
+Visualfabriq enables the seamless pulling together of data to create and optimize CPG trade pricing models and their associated contractual investments.

-This removes toil ahead of negotiations, meaning commercial and finance teams can focus on the best outcome for the manufacturer and the retailer, without losing momentum.
+This removes toil ahead of negotiations.
+It means that commercial and finance teams can focus on the best outcome for the manufacturer and the retailer.
+Without losing momentum.

 To see how Visualfabriq could transform your CPG trade pricing model, get in touch today to organize a briefing, or arrange a demo